ssv32/install-gy-php-framework/README.md

 3. Run the script from the console `consoleInstallGyFramework.php` (example: `php -f ./consoleInstallGyFramework.php`), this script will create all folders and files gy php framework, after which it will delete itself, `graphicalInstallGyFramework.php` and section `/install-file`;<br/>
 4. After installation, you need to configure the gy framework core, this can be done with a script `gy/install/consoleInstallOptions.php` from the command line (there is an example of how to run it above) or by changing the file `/gy/config/gy_config.php`; <br/>
 5. Then you need to install the necessary in the database with a script `gy/install/installDataBaseTable.php` also from the console (above there is an example of how to run) (you first need to create a database and set access and its name in the step above). <br/>

+### !
+After console installation
+You can install the demo site with a console script `gy/install/installDemoSite1.php`, parameter needed `start` (example `php -f gy/install/installDemoSite1.php start`).<br/>
+The demo site includes a main page with a welcome page and a section `customDir` with an example of customizing a component template.

 <br/><br/><br/>